 We do also recommend purchasing travel insurance for your trip for things not covered by your credit card or if you need additional coverage.
 Don’t just purchase insurance by going with what’s popular.
 Figure out what you need coverage for and then do your research.
 World Nomads is often recommended by travel bloggers and they may be a good choice, but for us they were a bit pricey and provided insurance for things we didn’t need.
 Maybe that will change in the future, but we ended up getting travel insurance through Berkshire Hathaway and have been happy with the coverage and service they have provided so far.
 Check out our Travel Insurance Research to see why that made sense to us at the time.

 While we found the value in the policy that we chose with Berkshire Hathaway combined with the coverage provided by our credit cards, we also must note that Travel Insurance is not the same as Medical Insurance - and it typically does not include any at all.
 Most will offer some type of Emergency Accident & Sickness Medical Expense, but do make sure that you check to see what qualifies for that coverage.
-If you don’t want to take that risk, we recommend considering Seven Corners Insurance or Allianz Care - both of which offer International Health Insurance plans.
-These are the two companies that we are currently considering switching to shortly before our first child is born.
+If you don’t want to take that risk, we recommend considering Seven Corners Insurance - which offers an International Health Insurance plan.
+This is the company that we are currently considering switching to shortly before our first child is born.
 If you may have healthcare needs, make sure you search for and select their “International Health Insurance” plans, not just their “Travel Insurance” plans.

 We have learned the hard way that getting pregnant without medical coverage could be costly.
 Luckily, we have found a great place in South Africa to give birth that we could afford without regular Health and Medical Insurance.
 Our Berkshire Hathaway Travel Insurance policy will cover us under the Emergency Accident & Sickness Medical Expense, but only for unexpected complications during childbirth.
 This means that we have to pay for the regular maternity, delivery, and hospital costs associated with a regular delivery entirely out of pocket, but we would be covered for costs involved with unexpected complications.
 While our situation worked out, we are still concerned about our allowable travel visa stay in South Africa and whether we will end up receiving our child’s Passport from the U.S. Embassy in time before we are required to leave the country.
 We recommend avoiding this situation by checking out the companies we mentioned above.